fbef0102/Game-Private_Plugin/L4D_插件/Items_物品/ItemTracking/readme.md

 			* Melee weapons, chainsaws
 			* Pistol, magnum pistols
 			* All primary weapons
-	* The weapons/items won't be replaced or removed if weapons are transitioned entities between maps
+	* The weapons/items won't be replaced or removed if weapons are transitioned entities between maps (Coop mode)
 	* Keep weapons/items spawns the same position number on both rounds in versus/scavenge
 	* Modify [data/ItemTracking.cfg](data/ItemTracking.cfg) and control weapons and items limit on the map
 		* Click file for more details...